AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/organizational-setup/job-role-overview.md

 # Job role overview

-A job role represents a functional capacity or a skill set a user might fill.&nbsp;This article describes the various uses of job roles in&nbsp;*Adobe Workfront*.
+A job role represents a functional capacity or a skill set a user might fill.
+This article describes the various uses of job roles in  `Adobe Workfront`.

 For more information about managing job roles, see the following articles: